shenrickyy/Distance-Temp-Humid-Monitor/README.md

 # Distance-Temp-Humid-Monitor
-A simple Arduino based project that uses a DHT11 to read temperature and humidity and an ultrasonic sensor for distance.
-The results are then displayed on a 16x2 LCD and its contrast is controlled with a potentiometer.
+A simple Arduino-based project that uses a DHT11 to read temperature and humidity and an ultrasonic sensor for distance.
+The results are then displayed on a 16x2 LCD, and its contrast is controlled with a potentiometer.
 An active buzzer will alert the user when distance is too close to the sensor or when the temperature exceeds a certain limit.

 ## Hardware (Elegoo UNO R3 Super Starter Kit)
 - Arduino UNO R3